gotrash/theme/site/content/docs/5.3/getting-started/parcel.md

 ---
 layout: docs
-title: Bootstrap and Parcel
+title: GoTrash Theme and Parcel
-description: The official guide for how to include and bundle Bootstrap's CSS and JavaScript in your project using Parcel.
+description: The official guide for how to include and bundle GoTrash Theme's CSS and JavaScript in your project using Parcel.
 group: getting-started
 toc: true
 thumbnail: guides/bootstrap-parcel@2x.png